 We have all done this because Swindon is one of the very few parts of the country without a radiotherapy service.
 The development of a local radiotherapy service for cancer patients diagnosed at Great Western Hospital will mean over 13,000 patient journeys for radiotherapy treatment will be significantly shorter every year.

 The total project cost of creating a new Radiotherapy service at Great Western Hospital will be in the region of £18 million.
 The construction cost will be borne by Oxford University Hospitals NHS Foundation Trust (OUH) through a loan secured from the Department of Health.
-Oxford has already invested over £1 million in enabling works for the centre.
+Oxford has already invested over £1 million on the enabling works for the centre.
 The future running expenses and costs of replacing equipment will be met by OUH and an agreement has already been reached with NHS England to ensure the centre’s future sustainability.

 In May 2018 the Independent Trust Financing Facility, who give independent, professional advice to the Secretary of State at the Department of Health, recommended OUH for the loan.
-In late December the DHSC gave provisional approval for the loan.
+In late December 2018 the DHSC gave provisional approval for the loan.

 Thank you once again for your generous donations.
 The Radiotherapy Centre will be testament to the community spirit of Swindon and the surrounding communities!

-Plans for the service What is Radiotherapy
+What is Radiotherapy

 Julie Sue Fred